 According to LIMRA’s 2013 Facts About Life, only 30% of U.S. households have life insurance.
 Even if the people in the other 70% don’t participate in extreme sports, not having life insurance is risky business.
 Planning for the future and looking out for your family is important for everyone – not just adventurers and risk-takers.

 Most of the time, the answer is ‘yes.’
-On rare occasions, the company will not allow extremely risky activities, such as private aviation.
+On rare occasions, the company will not allow hazardous activities, such as private aviation.
 The company can exclude them or even decline your application outright.

 So, what are you waiting for?
 Get out there and have an adventure!